-Massive Open Online Courses Planning
+Massive Open Online Courses Planning, feedback support

 Massive open online courses (MOOCs) have been growing tremendously in the past five year, meeting the demand of making learning more flexible and accessible.
 MOOCs differ from traditional online courses because they offer interaction and feedback to support the students throughout the course.
 Many institutions have jumped on the MOOCs band wagon via online platforms, and numerous courses in topics ranging from computer science, business and the creative arts have been posted.

 ClassCentral.com is a website that provides content curation for MOOCs.
 Class Central lists information which include start times of active sessions, duration, institution background, online platform links, summary of course, and reviews for each course.
 In browsing the website, students are able to make better informed online learning choices.

 While MOOCs offer ample flexibility and accessibility, there are also concerns of effectiveness and productivity.
 Questions that have risen include:

 - How many courses can a student take given a specific time frame, if the goal of the student is to obtain certifications?

 - Given a student's specific preferences, what are the best ranked courses?

 - How to characterize course duration for courses that have flexible deadlines?

 Data relevant to 14,000+ online courses scraped from classcentral.com have been utilized to answer the questions above.
 Meta data and exploratory data analysis visualizations: